xye7ei/metaparse/README.md

         return L
 ```

-The problem is that `type.__prepare__` for a method collector is not supported in Python 2, so that repeatedly declared methods can not be collected without the help with some decorator like the `rule`.
+The problem is that `type.__prepare__` creating a method collector is not supported in Python 2, so that repeatedly declared methods can not be collected without the help of some decorator like the `rule`.

 The resulted grammar instance is created by `cfg2` decorator which utilizes information collected by `rule`.
 Here no `metaclass` is needed.